 - Relaxation techniques: Encouraging the patient to relax and breathe deeply.
 This can help to reduce sweat caused by anxiety or nervousness.

-By implementing these strategies, EEG operators can help minimize sweat artifacts and obtain cleaner EEG results.
-It is important to work closely with the patient and monitor the EEG tracings for any signs of sweat artifacts during the test to more adequately address issues with data quality.
+By implementing these strategies, EEG operators can help minimize sweat artifacts in EEGs and obtain cleaner results.
+It is important to work closely with the patient and monitor the EEG tracings for any signs of EEG sweat artifacts during the test to more adequately address issues with data quality.

 - Baker, L. B. (2019).
 Physiology of sweat gland function: The roles of sweating and sweat composition in human health.